relatel/delay/README.md

-Calculates delay in ms between 2 audio signals, where one typically is a transmitted version of the other, in which case the result is an estimate of the delay of the transmission channel
+Calculates delay in ms between 2 audio signals, where one typically is a transmitted version of the other, in which case the result is an estimate of the delay of the transmission channel.

 # Installation